CHAPTER ONE

 Alyssa pulled two glasses from the cupboard, handed one to her mother, and said, “Let’s see if it stands up.”

-They sipped and chatted in the enclosed patio, straining at times to hear one another over the buzzing air-conditioner in the corner window.
-The curtains were pulled against the late afternoon sun, and after a few minutes her mother dozed.
-Alyssa was checking her phone when she remembered that the broccoli salad had to chill in the refrigerator.
-Back in the kitchen, she took out the florets, red pepper, crème fraiche, sriracha and lime along with cotija cheese to crumble on top, grabbed the red onion from the counter and realized they’d forgotten the pepitas.
+They sipped and chatted in the enclosed patio, the curtains drawn against the late afternoon sun, and after a few minutes her mother dozed.
+Alyssa was checking messages when she remembered that the broccoli salad had to chill in the refrigerator for two hours.
+Back in the kitchen, she took out the florets, red pepper, crème fraîche, sriracha and lime along with cotija cheese to crumble on top, grabbed the red onion from the counter and realized they’d forgotten the pepitas.
 Darn.
 Searching for a knife, she pulled from the block a Japanese Nakiri, rounded in front with a razor edge that was perfect for slicing julienne.

 She washed the florets, put them in a bowl, spread the thin slices of pepper on top, and took a sip of wine.
 The crispy outer skins of the onion rubbed off easily, and with each slice a milky essence seeped from the inner rings, wetting her fingers.
-Her mother's voice called suddenly from the patio, startling her, the blade slipping and lacerating her left index finger, the cut widening before her eyes like a blooming crimson flower.
-In the instant before the pain reached her brain, she noted that the color of the blood matched the flesh of the pepper.
+Her mother’s voice called suddenly from the patio, startling her, the blade slicing deeply into her left index finger, the cut widening before her eyes like a blooming crimson flower.
+In the split second before the pain reached her brain, she noticed that the color of the blood matched the flesh of the pepper.
 Then she let out one sharp high-pitched shriek, grabbed a nearby napkin, pressed down on the gaping wound, and leaned against the counter, feeling faint.

-Her mother rushed in, snatched a towel off the refrigerator door, wet it, rung it out and draped it over her daughter’s head.
-“Let me see.”
+Her mother rushed in, snatched a towel off the refrigerator door, wet it, wrung it out, and draped it over her daughter’s head.
+“Let me see,” she said.
 When Alyssa peeled away the blood-soaked napkin, her mother nearly fainted as well.
-“We’re going to the ER,” she said.
+“We’re going to the ER!”

 “The bleeding will stop if I hold it.
 Let’s wait and see.”

-“There's no ‘wait and see,’” her mother snapped.
-“I saw the bone!
+“There’s no wait and see,” her mother snapped.
+“I saw bone!
 It needs stitching!
 The sooner the better.”
 Opening a drawer, she grabbed a first aid kit, tore open a packet of gauze, squeezed the two parts of the finger together, then wrapped the wound and sealed it with adhesive tape.
 “Keep your finger above your heart,” she said as they drove to town, emergency lights flashing.

 Alyssa said, “You can turn the flashers off, mom.
 I’m not near death.”
 By the time they reached the hospital, the throbbing had lessened, the flow of blood stopped, the pain was under control.
 She told her mother to drop her off and go to the store to buy pepitas.